What Is Vacuous Truth?

 Explanation

-For instance, in the statement “God is dead”, if God does not exist, the premise is already flawed.
-If God doesn’t exist, then it implies 00 gods have died, so it is trivially true regardless of who truly died or lived.
-Similarly, “God is alive” is also true under the assumption God does not exist, as it attempts to verify the existence of 00 god(s), making it necessarily true.
+For example, take the statement “God is dead.”
+What happens if God does not exist, meaning the premise itself is already wrong?
+If God does not exist, then $0$ gods have died, so it becomes true without even having to question who really died or lived.
+On the other hand, the statement “God is alive.” is also necessarily true if God does not exist, since we are checking $0$ individuals.

 Proof